xnaught/PresentMon/BUILDING.md

 2. Build the Chromium Embedded Framework (CEF)

-    1. Download the CEF 122.1.13 distribution and extract it to a local folder (e.g., CefDir): https://cef-builds.spotifycdn.com/index.html
+    1. Download the CEF distribution and extract it to a local folder (e.g. C:\cef_133): https://cef-builds.spotifycdn.com/index.html

+        - Most recently tested release is version 136

+        - Proximal versions will most likely be compatible, but are not officially supported.

         - The "Minimal Distribution" is sufficient.

-        - Proximal versions will most likely be compatible, but are not officially supported.

-    2. Build 64-bit Debug and Release configurations (replace "CefDir" with the directory you downloaded into):
+    2. Build 64-bit Debug and Release configurations (replace "CefDir" with the full path to the directory you downloaded into):

         ```bat
         > cmake -G "Visual Studio 17" -A x64 -DUSE_SANDBOX=OFF -S CefDir -B CefDir\build